Eddison-Lam/2025JUCC-IBM-Hackathon-BEEW-Public-ver/README.md

 ## Notes
 - This public version excludes proprietary AI matching algorithms and database logic.
-- For a live demo or access to the full project, contact me to request a GitHub collaborator invite or Codespaces demo.
+- For a live demo or access to the full project, you can contact me to request a GitHub collaborator invite or Codespaces demo.
 - Licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) to restrict reuse.

 ## Acknowledgments